 - 1. Operating cash.
 Ownership will inject \$25,000 of cash to prime the business. - 2.
 Assets.
 Ownership will pledge new assets to the Robinson business from Pnuma, LLC. - 3.
 Finance.
-Pnuma, LLC is currently well financed by two banks and is a good and growing business with a bright future. - 4.
-A place to conduct business.
-Robinson has a lease available for 15,000 sq. ft. in Cannon Falls with S&S Investment Properties. - 5.
+Pnuma, LLC is currently well financed by two banks and is a good and growing business with a bright future. - A place to conduct business.
+Robinson has a lease available for 40,000 sq. ft. in Cannon Falls with S&S Investment Properties, which is owned by Scott Shultz (10%) and Peggy Shultz, Scott Shultz's spouse (90%).
+The lease ends on February 28, 2019 and the monthly rental is \$19,400.00. - 5.
 Employees.
-Many of the most-essential employees remain loyal and are standing by

-- ready to go to work for Robinson. - 6.
+Many of the most-essential employees remain loyal and are standing by ready to go to work for Robinson.
+Some of these employees have jobs with the purchaser of the business assets. - 6.
 Business Protection.
 For Robinson to successfully reorganize and to regain itself in the apparel market it must be free to run its business and not be impeded by continued consultants and fees, misdirection of its business interests, none-business legal fees, process fees and threats of lawsuits, litigation, harassment and encumbrances. - 7.
 Utilization of loss carry-forward.
 It is estimated that Robinson has roughly \$2,000,000 plus in loss carry-forward which can be utilized under the Plan to generate additional cash flow to pay creditors.